SLTR34/SLTR34/README.md

-- 👋 Hi, I’m @SLTR34
+- 👋 Hi, I’m @SLTR34.
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning python en JS
+- 🌱 I’m currently learning python, JS, HTML en Flask.
-- 💞️ I’m looking to collaborate on to get started
+- 💞️ I’m looking to collaborate on to get started.
-- 📫 How to reach me by mail
+- 📫 How to reach me by mail: ikbenstefanz@gmail.com.

 <!---
 SLTR34/SLTR34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.